 This course surveys movement of prayer and spiritual warfare of mission field which brought missions and church growth or Evangelism.
-The course emphasizes the Nature of spirituality, pray and power of the Holy Spirit for church growth.
+The course emphasizes the nature of spirituality, prayer and power of the Holy Spirit for church growth.

 EV 412.
 Prayer in The Holy Spirit.
 (3 credits)